Miserlou/django-zappa/README.md

 }
 ```

+At time of writing, there seems to be a problem with the Python MySQL connector when calling the initial 'migrate'.
+You can remedy this by using the usual 'django.db.backends.mysql' for your initial migration from your local machine and just using 'mysql.connector.django' in your remote settings.

+Currently, Zappa only supports MySQL and Aurora on RDS.

 #### Middleware

 Zappa requires special middleware for handling cookies, so in your remote settings file, you must include _ZappaMiddleware_ as the first item in your *MIDDLEWARE_CLASSES*: